Dogue de Bordeaux Dog Breed Info: Pictures, Traits & Facts

 Food & Diet Requirements 🦴

 Many large dogs with a great deal of muscle have a big appetite.
 They need enough protein and nutrition to fuel their bulk and keep them healthy.
+It’s best to feed the Dogue de Bordeaux approximately 4 cups of food each day.
+Spread it out in portioned meals so they don’t suffer from indigestion.

 Although the amount of food makes it feel like they could eat through your budget quickly, it is still important to feed them with a high-quality diet.
-Ensure that the food has a high protein content and is formulated for large dogs.
+Ensure the food has a high protein content and is formulated for large dogs.

 Exercise 🐕

-Be careful when you take these dogs out during hot and cold weather.
-They are not able to regulate their temperature that well.
-They quickly suffer from heatstroke in hot and humid weather, which can be detrimental to their health.
+If you adopt a Dogue de Bordeaux, take them daily walks for at least an hour spread throughout the day, or 8 miles.
+Be careful when you take them out during hot and cold weather.
+They cannot regulate their temperature that well, and they can quickly suffer from heatstroke in hot and humid weather, which can be detrimental to their health.

 Training 🦮